-Open since 1995, this Myrtle Beach mainstay doubled its stamp on the beach with the more recent opening of a second location on the north end.
+Open since 1995, this Myrtle Beach mainstay is known for their quality coffee, pastries, and brunch items.
 Take your pick; either way, you’re in for a treat of homemade, locally sourced brunch comforts, like salmon and avocado toasts on house-made sourdough bread, Bananas Foster French toast, chicken and waffles, and quiche du jour.

 Drift – A Coastal Eatery

 Lunch and dinner combine into refreshing, reinvented breakfast creations here at Drift.
 On top of the classics, there is a section of Benedicts, including pork belly, duck, and chorizo, plus a bunch of breakfast sandwiches, protein power bowls, and scrambler dishes.
 All of this is served up within the cool vibes of this custom-designed eatery and your choice of wildly creative mimosas.